 As the quest for a more advanced and secure way to simplify and authenticate how we sign-in to our devices.
-It’s no longer far fetched as a team of researchers at the Birmingham State University in New York are at the forefront in making it happen.
+It’s no longer far fetched as the future is being unveiled currently with modern technology.
+A team of researchers at the Birmingham State University in New York are at the forefront in making history happen.
 This they would achieve by utilizing the human heartbeat as a secured sign-in method.
-Upon achievement, it would be a more secure and seamless way of getting into our gadgets.
+Upon achievement, using our heartbeat would be a more, better secured and seamless way of getting into our gadgets.

 How feasible is the technology?